Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Conclusions

 \begin{acknowledgement}

-This work was performed at the PolLux (X07DA) beamline of the Swiss Light Source, Paul Scherrer Institut, Villigen, Switzerland.
-The PolLux endstation was financed by the German Bundesministerium f\"{u}r Bildung und Forschung through contracts 05K16WED and 05K19WE2.
+This work was performed at the PolLux (X07DA) beamline of the Swiss Light Source, Paul Scherrer Institut, Villigen, Switzerland and at the Maxymus beamline of the Bessy II synchrotron light source, Helmholtz Zentrum Berlin, Germany.
+The PolLux endstation was financed by the German Bundesministerium f\"{u}r Bildung und Forschung through ErUM-Pro contracts 05K16WED, 05K19WE2, and 05K22WE2.
 This project was financed by the Swiss National Science Foundation under grant agreement No. CRSK-2\_227418.
-The authors thank Christopher Marrows for providing the SAF sample.
+T.A.B. acknowledges funding from the European Regional Development Fund.
+The authors thank Christopher Barker, Eloi Haltz, Christopher Marrows (University of Leeds) for providing the SAF sample, and Karthink Srinivasan, Bethanie J H Stadler (University of Minnesota), and Kai Litzius (University of Augsburg) for providing the YIG sample.

 \end{acknowledgement}